lgbouma/extend_tess/README.md

 ## `/visualization_ext_fields/`

-Old code from the Bouma et al (2017) extended mission white paper used to generate 3d plots of different extended mission sky-tiling strategies.
+Code from the Bouma et al (2017) extended mission white paper used to generate 3d plots of different extended mission sky-tiling strategies.